t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 This section explains some of the common terminology that is used in the context of RESTful design for IoT systems.
 For terminology of constrained nodes and networks, see {{RFC7228}}.

-Application State: The set of pending requests, history of requests, bookmarks (URIs stored for later retrieval), and application-specific state that the client keeps between requests.
+Application State: The state kept by a client between requests.
+This typically includes the "current" resource, the set of active requests, the history of requests, bookmarks (URIs stored for later retrieval) and application-specific state.

 Cache: A local store of response messages and the subsystem that controls storage, retrieval, and deletion of messages in it.

 Client: A node that sends requests to servers and receives responses.

 Content Negotiation: The practice of determining the "best" representation for a client when examining the current state of a resource.
+The most common forms of content negotiation are Proactive Content Negotiation and Reactive Content Negotiation.

 Form: A hypermedia control that enables a client to change the state of a resource.

 Forward Proxy: An intermediary that is selected by a client, usually via local configuration rules, and that can be tasked to make requests on behalf of the client.
-This may be useful, for example, when the client lacks the capability to make the request itself, or to service the response from a cache in order to reduce response time and network bandwidth or energy consumption.
+This may be useful, for example, when the client lacks the capability to make the request itself or to service the response from a cache in order to reduce response time, network bandwidth and energy consumption.

 Gateway: See "Reverse Proxy".

-Hypermedia Control: A component embedded in a representation that describes a request.
-By performing the request, the client can change resource state and/or move the application state forward.
+Hypermedia Control: A component embedded in a representation that describes a future request, such as a link or a form.
+By performing the request, the client can change resource state and/or application state.

 Idempotent Method: A method where multiple identical requests with that method lead to the same visible resource state as a single such request.
-For example, the PUT method replaces the state of a resource with a new state; replacing the state multiple times with the same new state still results in the same result.
+For example, the PUT method replaces the state of a resource with a new state; replacing the state multiple times with the same new state still results in the same state for the resource.

 Link: A hypermedia control that enables a client to navigate between resources and thereby change the application state.

-Media Type: A sequence of characters such as "text/html" or "application/json" that is used to label representations so that it is known how the representation should be interpreted, and how it is encoded.
+Media Type: A string such as "text/html" or "application/json" that is used to label representations so that it is known how the representation should be interpreted and how it is encoded.

-Method: A procedure associated with a resource.
+Method: An operation associated with a resource.
 Common methods include GET, PUT, POST, and DELETE (see {{sec-methods}} for details).

 Origin Server: A server that is the definitive source for representations of its resources and the ultimate recipient of any request that intends to modify its resources.
 In contrast, intermediaries (such as proxies caching a representation) can assume the role of a server, but are not the source for representations as these are acquired from the origin server.